Sleeping in Airports

 Security & Safety

-Airport staff are generally tolerate of airport sleepers.
-At night, they may wake you to check your ID and boarding pass.
+Airport staff are generally tolerant of airport sleepers.
+They may wake you at night to check your ID and boarding pass.

-At the time of this update, we have no reports from travellers commenting on safety issues at San Francisco Airport, though a couple travellers reported homeless folk wandering in the public areas of the terminals overnight.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+At the time of this update, we have no reports from travellers commenting on safety issues at San Francisco Airport.
+However, a few travellers reported homeless folk wandering in the public areas of the terminals overnight.

 Write a Review